bacalhau-project/bacalhau/docs/docs/examples/data-engineering/image-processing/index.md

 rm -rf results && mkdir results # Temporary directory to store the results bacalhau get ${JOB_ID} --output-dir results # Download the results
 ```

-After the download has finished you should see the following contents in results directory.

 ## Viewing your Job Output